 "When they were discovered in the sediments, people with full body suits, face masks and gloves took the coprolites out and put them into a sterile container."

-The samples were sent to independent labs to establish their status - their age and DNA content.'Clovis first'
+The samples were sent to independent labs to establish their status - their age and DNA content.

 Multiple tests placed the coprolites and, by association, the oldest projectile points at 13,200 years before the present day - concurrent with our time estimates for the use Clovis technology in other parts of North America.